-Samsung’s latest flagship smartphone, the Galaxy S20, is hitting the shelves in March, promising to bring some serious upgrades for fans.
-But even before its official reveal in February there are already numerous leaks showcasing its design, specs and cameras.
-We compare each of the three models with each other to help you prepare for your choice.
-Here’s a side-by-side look at the Samsung Galaxy S20 Ultra 5G and the Galaxy S20+ 5G.
+Updated 25 March 2020: Samsung’s latest flagship smartphone, the Galaxy S20 has hit the shelves, bringing some serious camera and performance upgrades for fans.
+We compare its three 5G models with each other to help you decide which to get if you’re shopping for a new premium phone.
+Here’s a side-by-side look at the larger variants, the Samsung Galaxy S20 Ultra 5G and the Galaxy S20+ 5G.

 Samsung Galaxy S20 Ultra 5G vs Galaxy S20+ 5G Comparison Chart